hashintel/hash/packages/graph/README.md

 cargo make recreate-db
 ```

-Then, the Graph API can be started:
+Then, the Graph Query Layer can be started:

 ```shell
 cargo run